Suggestion: Watch the 10 minutes video tutorial before reading this article

 After your products arrive in China, CIQ personnel will check your goods to confirm it includes the correct labeling and shipping documents required.

-In case any documents are missing, the goods can be seized or in worst the case, sent back to its original destination.
+In case any documents are missing, the goods can be seized or in the worst case, sent back to their original destination.

 One of the most common issues among exporters is that they don’t follow the labeling standards required.

 To get your labeling approved, you need to provide the following:

 - The English label explained in Chinese

 - The name and trademark (brand) of the product

 - Production date, storage instructions and expiry date

 - Contact information of the distributor

 - Country of origin